jaredcchapman/via/README.md

 Rough draft of modules + pseudocode here: https://github.com/jaredcchapman/via/blob/main/module-spec.md

 ## Designed for experts

 A writer has many tasks: gather, arrange, compose, edit.
-These tasks require flexible focus and an eye to determine which move the writing forward.
-And which are mere distraction.

 Expert writers understand this.
 (Amateurs do not.)

+These tasks require flexible focus and an eye to discern which move the writing forward and which are mere distraction.
+(The amateur is expert at distraction.)

 The expert values preparation and order.
-Arranges his material and tools, like a chef, mise en place.
-Determines the task to work on and fits tool to task to completion.
+Arranges material and tools, like a chef, mise en place.
+Fits tool to task to completion.
 Consistently.
-(The amateur, expert at distraction, does not.)
+(The amateur switches tool and task ad nauseum.)

-Via assists the expert: gather, arrange, compose and edit material.
+Via assists the expert: gather, arrange, compose and edit material with a unified set of simple tools.
 Concept to manuscript.
 Export as `.txt` and convert to the format necessary for publication.
 On to the next one.
-(Amateurs worry most about this step.
+(Amateurs fret most about this step.
 Most never reach it.)

 ## Designed to last